WordPress: The Difference Between Pages and Posts

 Similarly, most webmasters don’t allow comments or easily facilitate social sharing on WordPress pages, either.
 While we want our readers to visit our Contact Us page, we don’t want anyone making comments there.

 Unlike posts, pages are hierarchical by nature.
-For example, you can have a sub-pages (also referred to as child pages sometimes) under a main, parent page.
-A great example of this is the main WordPress page of this site.
-Hover over “Technologies” from the main navigation menu, and then “WordPress,” and you’ll see we have a variety of pages under our main WordPress page, such as information about our WordPress consultants, development services and WordPress support.
+For eXample, you can have a sub-pages (also referred to as child pages sometimes) under a main, parent page.
+A great eXample of this is the main WordPress page of this site.
+Hover over “Technologies” from the main navigation menu, and then “WordPress,” and you’ll see we have a variety of pages under our main WordPress page, such as information about our WordPress consultants, WordPress repair and troubleshooting services and WordPress development.

 By default, WordPress allows webmasters to select and apply different page templates to pages, to use a special format or use a separate stylesheet for a unique look and feel.
 This allows WordPress developers to quickly and easily customize the look and feel of each page whenever necessary.
 In most themes, post and pages look the same.
 But when you are using your page to create a landing page, or a gallery page, then this custom page template feature makes life much easier.

-Like most things with WordPress, the differences between posts and pages listed below can have exceptions.
+Like most things with WordPress, the differences between posts and pages (as listed below) can have eXceptions.
 One of the greatest benefits of WordPress is how flexible it is and how far it can be customized.
-Webmasters can use plugins or code snippets to extend the functionality of both content types.
-But these are major differences of WordPress posts and pages by default:
+Webmasters can use plugins or code snippets to eXtend the functionality of both content types.
+These are the major differences between posts and pages:

 - Posts are timely; pages are timeless

 - Posts are social; pages are not

-- Posts can be categorized; pages are hierarchical
+- Posts can be organized with categories and tags; pages are hierarchical

 - Posts are included in your site RSS feed; pages are not